Skip to main content

 A.R.S. § 14-5204

 An Arizona court can appoint a guardian for a minor child, but only if specific conditions are met.
-Both living parents must consent, parental rights must have been terminated, or the minor must be at least sixteen with no open dependency case and no parent willing or able to serve.
+Both living parents must consent, parental rights must have been terminated, or the minor must be at least sixteen with no open dependency case.
 The court's primary concern is always the best interest of the child.

 Title 14, PROTECTION OF PERSONS UNDER DISABILITY AND THEIR PROPERTY